Karl Dürrge: Career

 Dürrge and other intersex persons of the period, such as Katharina/Karl Hohmann, became traveling medical specimens, exchanging permission to examine their bodies for food and lodging, or money.
 Out of these examinations, sexing standards, based on the presence of gonads, were established.
 Traveling intersex specimens also contributed to scientific exchanges between researchers, as they carried their "portfolio" of diagnostic statements with them.
 Reconstructing Dürrge's travels from the medical reports made, he left Berlin in 1801 and traveled to Jena.
 In 1802, he moved on to Leipzig, where he was examined by physician and privatdozent, Franz Heinrich Martens.
 Martens compiled the varying reports which had been created by other physicians and came to the conclusion that the reason they were so different was a result in part of the patient's testimony.
 Stephanie Sera, a researcher at the University of Duisburg-Essen, points out that physicians did not take into account their own gender biases, which might have been influenced by female attire, a high-pitched voice, and shyness; or male attire and physical characteristics, such as facial hair and male breasts.

-In 1803, Dürrge was in Fulda and Prague, where Johann Feiler, a physician and professor of obstetrics and pathology at Ludwig Maximilian University, announced that Dürrge was offering to be examined by medical students or staff from the University of Prague.
+In 1803, Dürrge was in Fulda and Prague, where Johann Feiler, a physician and professor of obstetrics and pathology at the Ludwig-Maximilians-Universität München (LMU Munich), announced that Dürrge was offering to be examined by medical students or staff from the University of Prague.
 After remaining for some time, in 1807 he went to Landshut and began using the name Karl Dürrge.
-He was examined by Johann Anton Schmidtmüller, a professor of gynaecology at the Ludwig Maximilian University, explaining that a conclusive medical report was required for a judicial investigation to change his gender marker in official records.
+He was examined by Johann Anton Schmidtmüller, a professor of gynaecology at the LMU Munich, explaining that a conclusive medical report was required for a judicial investigation to change his gender marker in official records.
 In 1809, Dürrge was in Ludwigsburg; and then went to Prague, where he was examined by C. W. Kahlert, district doctor for the police; before moving to Legnica in 1811.
 In 1816, he returned from Poland to Germany and the following year made a tour that began in Paris, went to London and the Netherlands, and ended in Göttingen.

 By 1817, Dürrge was selling molds of his genitalia made from colored wax to earn money.
 That year he underwent an examination by Georg Steglehner, a prosector in Bamberg, who reported a cystic uterus.
 In 1820, he met again with Feiler, who compared one of Dürrge's molds to Dürrge's actual body, once again pronouncing him a male.
 The report by Feiler marked the end of Dürrge's career as a traveling medical specimen.
 He gained employment in 1820 at the University of Bonn and returned to using the surname Derrier.
 He worked as a wax artist and oversaw the anatomical specimens collection for Franz Mayer, a professor of anatomy.
 Mayer created presentations and lectures which discussed Dürrge's hermaphroditism.